Rogero0o/MatchView/README.md

 # Android MatchView

-This project is learn from (https://github.com/liaohuqiu/android-Ultra-Pull-To-Refresh) .<br>
+This project is learned from (https://github.com/liaohuqiu/android-Ultra-Pull-To-Refresh) .<br>
 Thanks for liaohuqiu..<br>

-I like the animation in that project...so i studied his codes and make this..<br>
+I like the animation in that project...So i studied his codes and make this..<br>

 ![](http://ww1.sinaimg.cn/mw690/a695acdegw1emytnk4s45g20eg0mk490.gif)

-..as you see right now,wish you like it.
+..As you see right now,wish you like it.

 ## Demo